Five Starter Pieces: Quantum Information Science via Semi-definite Programs: Quantum Information Theory: The Bare Minimum

 are the Pauli matrices, written in the standard basis $\{\ket{0}, \ket{1}\}$.
-Using the Bloch parametrization~\eqref{blochVec}, any qubit density operator can be represented by its Bloch vector on a unit sphere called the Bloch sphere~(see Fig.~\ref{fig:blochVec}).
-A Bloch vector of unit length, $\rB.\rB=1$, represents a pure state qubit density operator, in other words, $\rho(\rB)^2 = \rho(\rB)$.
+Using the Bloch parametrization~\eqref{blochVec}, any qubit density operator can be represented by its Bloch vector in a unit sphere called the Bloch sphere~(see Fig.~\ref{fig:blochVec}).
+For instance the density operator $\dya{i}$ has Bloch vector $\rB = (0,0,(-1)^i)$ A Bloch vector of unit length, $\rB.\rB=1$, represents a pure state qubit density operator, in other words, $\rho(\rB)^2 = \rho(\rB)$.
+If the length of the Bloch vector is less than one, then $\rho(\rB)$ is a mixed state.